Waimiri-Atroarí language

-The Waimiri Atroari language is spoken by the Waimiri Atroari people.
-The current population is 2,009 (PWA, 2018), and they have 19 villages spread along the rivers of Camanau/Curiau, Alalaii, Jauaperi, and Rio Branquinho (Bruno 2003, 12).
-These are located in the northern part of the State of Amazonas, and the southern part of the State of Roraima (Bruno 2003, 10).
-The people call themselves Kinja and call their language Kinja Iara (meaning 'people's language') (Do Vale).
-The language has many other names such as, Atroahy, Atroahí, Atroarí, Atroaí, Atrowari, Atruahi, Atruahí, Ki'nya, Krishaná, Waimirí, Waimirí-atroarí, Yawaperí (Glottolog).
-This language seems to have a high transmission as it is spoken by all members of the community and is the main language used for reading and writing (Do Vale).
+The Waimiri Atroari language is a Cariban language spoken by the Waimiri Atroari people.
+The current population is 2,009, and they have 19 villages spread along the rivers of Camanau/Curiau, Alalaii, Jauaperi, and Rio Branquinho.
+The language is spoken in the northern part of the State of Amazonas and the southern part of the State of Roraima.
+The people call themselves Kinja and call their language Kinja Iara 'people's language'.
+The language has many other names such as, Atroahy, Atroahí, Atroarí, Atroaí, Atrowari, Atruahi, Atruahí, Ki'nya, Krishaná, Waimirí, Waimirí-atroarí, Yawaperí.
+This language seems to have a high transmission as it is spoken by all members of the community and is the main language used for reading and writing.